 Insects include dragonfly and bees.
 Moth species in and around the area include the cinnabar moth, small phoenix moth, dark-barred twin-spot carpet moth and the chimney sweep moth.

-Bird species are numerous because our area has such a diverse landscape of Woodland, Water, River, open Moorland, big skies (buzzard and peregrine) and isolation.
+Bird species are numerous because our area has such a diverse landscape of Woodland, Water, River, open Moorland, big skies (Buzzard and Peregrine) and isolation.
 We have, as a minimum, fifteen ‘Red’ species and twenty ‘Amber’ species.

-‘Amber’ species include Bullfinch, Mallard, Dipper, Kestral, Kingfisher, Hedge Sparrow (Dunnock), House Martin, Oystercatcher, Meadow Pipit, Redshank, Black Headed Gull, Redshank, Reed Bunting, Swift, Tawny Owl, Wheatear, Whinchat, Willow Warbler, Red Grouse and Green Woodpecker.
+‘Amber’ species include Bullfinch, Mallard, Dipper, Kestrel, Kingfisher, Hedge Sparrow (Dunnock), House Martin, Oystercatcher, Meadow Pipit, Redshank, Black Headed Gull, Redshank, Reed Bunting, Swift, Tawny Owl, Wheatear, Whinchat, Willow Warbler, Red Grouse and Green Woodpecker.

-Other ‘non-threatened species’ include Blackbird, Buzzard, Chaffinch, Coot, Cormorant, Carrion Crow, Rook, Ring Dove, Goldfinch, Goldcrest, Goosander, Black Backed, Common and Herring Gulls, Canada Goose, Heron, Jackdaw, Jay, Magpie, Moorhen, Nuthatch, Little Owl, Peregrine Falcon, Pheasant, Robin, Common Snipe, Sparrowhawk, Stonechat, Swallow, Blue Tit, Coal Tit, Great Tit, Long Tailed Tit, Pied Wagtail, Waxwing, Whitethroat, Greater Spotted Woodpecker, Wood Pigeon, Wren.
+‘Green’ other ‘non-threatened species’ include Blackbird, Buzzard, Chaffinch, Coot, Cormorant, Carrion Crow, Rook, Ring Dove, Goldfinch, Goldcrest, Goosander, Black Backed, Common and Herring Gulls, Canada Goose, Heron, Jackdaw, Jay, Magpie, Moorhen, Nuthatch, Little Owl, Peregrine Falcon, Pheasant, Robin, Common Snipe, Sparrowhawk, Stonechat, Swallow, Blue Tit, Coal Tit, Great Tit, Long Tailed Tit, Pied Wagtail, Waxwing, Whitethroat, Greater Spotted Woodpecker, Wood Pigeon, Wren.

 We also have the Whitworth Valley Anglers’ fisheries at Catley Lane Head and Broadley Wood.
 There is a diversity of fish species there including Bream, Barbel, Brown Trout, Common Carp, Mirror Carp, Ghost Carp, Crucian Carp, Chub, Ide, Orfe, Perch, Pike, Rudd, Ruffe, Stickleback and Tench.